KrzysztofLen/React-hotel-app/README.md

 ### Tech stack
 Application is build in MERN stack (MongoDB, React, Node and Express)

-### Solutions
-- For performance reasons and not included any library to manage animations, details in table are already rendered in DOM without condition rendering.
-This allows to animate toggle details in CSS.

 ### App demo
 App is available at:
 https://react-hotel-app.herokuapp.com/